fullflavedave/meteor-typescript/README.md

-#TypeScript definitions files for Meteor.
+#TypeScript definitions files for Meteor

 ##Overview and usage notes
 This is a smart package for using TypeScript with Meteor.
-It is a compilation of the definitions and tests from 4 components, each maintained and downloadable separately:
+It is a compilation of the definitions and tests from 4 components, each maintained and downloadable separately on [Definitely Typed](https://github.com/borisyankov/DefinitelyTyped/):
 - [Meteor core](https://github.com/borisyankov/DefinitelyTyped/tree/master/meteor)
 - [Handlebars](https://github.com/borisyankov/DefinitelyTyped/tree/master/handlebars)
 - [Underscore](https://github.com/borisyankov/DefinitelyTyped/tree/master/underscore)
 - [JQuery](https://github.com/borisyankov/DefinitelyTyped/tree/master/jquery)

 These definitions should be enough to get started using TypeScript with any Meteor project.
 Included are type definitions for the iron-router, errors, and paginated-subscription smart packages.
-Definitions for any other smart packages will need to be created.
+You will need to create type definitions for any other smart packages yourself.

 In order to effectively write a Meteor app with TypeScript, you will probably need to do these things: